Self-Abandonment: Why You Keep Putting Yourself Last

 • “I’m learning to show up for myself.”

+Self-compassion is not about making excuses or avoiding responsibility.
+It is about responding to yourself with the same understanding and kindness you would offer someone you love.
 You may find support in Self-Compassion Exercises as you build this new inner dialogue.

 🛑 How to Stop Self-Abandonment Patterns